-Malaysian trumpet snail – MTS (Melanoides tuberculata) is a very spread tank snail which is at the same time loved and hated by aquarists.
+Malaysian trumpet snails, scientifically known as Melanoides tuberculata, are small freshwater snails native to Southeast Asia, including Malaysia.
+They have become popular in the aquarium hobby and very spread tank snail which is at the same time loved and hated by aquarists.
 On the one hand, trumpet snail eats feed leftovers, algae and they perfectly mix tank bottom substrate to prevent it from getting sour.
 On the other hand, these snails breed to produce a huge number of species and this can become a complete disaster for a tank keeper.

 Habitat in the wild